-Integrate Active Directory with any database
+Integrate Active Directory with any database or SSO

 If you plan to configure resources in a distributed infrastructure to authenticate against Active Directory, you know the repetitive and manual work it will require.
 A proxy-based control plane can help you eliminate complicated configuration. strongDM integrates with Active Directory, or any other directory service or single sign-on provider, to authenticate users and securely route traffic to any destination resource, regardless of where it’s hosted.

 From a single control plane, admins can onboard or off-board users, assign and modify role-based access, and audit all user activities.